jensengroup/optimized-protein-structures/README.md

 # Optimized Protein Structures

-A repo for optimized proteins, so they don\'t get lost.
+A repo for optimized proteins, so they don't get lost.
 Everyone is invited to clone and submit their own structures via pull requests.

 Please state the following when you submit: